 Sample Color Palettes

 If you’re overwhelmed by all of the advice I just gave you, here are some sample color palettes that you can use as a starting point.
-I based all of these sets off of two or three colors, then filled in the rest with neutral materials like denim and khaki.
-You can shop the exact outfits at katelphoto.polyvore.com.
+I based all of these sets off of two or three bright colors, then filled in the rest with neutral colors like beige and gray.